-We operate a fault tolerant system and network architecture to ensure that Evernote is there when you need it, wherever you may be.
-This includes:
+We operate a fault tolerant architecture to ensure that Evernote is there when you need it.

-- Redundant network infrastructure including switches, routers, load balancers, and firewalls.
+- Redundant network infrastructure including switches, routers, and firewalls

-Our colocation vendor provides fault tolerant facility services including: power, HVAC, and fire suppression.
+Both Google and our colocation vendor provide fault tolerant facility services including: power, HVAC, and fire suppression.

-We provide live and historical status updates here: https://twitter.com/evernotestatus and http://status.evernote.com.
+We provide live and historical status updates on our service availability here: http://status.evernote.com.

-We back up all customer content at least once daily and replicate those backups to our backup data center via a private network link.
-This process ensures that we can recover from a complete site failure in our primary data center.
+We back up all customer content at least once daily.
 We do not utilize portable or removable media for backups.

 Privacy and Compliance